iamgio/froxty/README.md

 }
 ```

+## Important notes
-**Note** that the target nodes must not be directly added to the root.
+- Target nodes must not be directly added to the root.
+- Make sure to set the anti-aliasing level via `FrostyBox#setAntialiasingLevel` when working with semi-transparent nodes. `0` will result in sharp curves, while `1` will result in non-opaque pixels getting excluded from the effect; it defaults to `0.35`.
+It is recommended that you set it to the minimum opacity value of the target node.
+- Applying drop shadows to the target node results in visual errors.
+Apply effects to the Frosty Box instead.